 Contact our medical advisor to receive a personal health recovery programme after COVID-19.

 Post-viral complications are associated with an excessive immune response (due to a cytokine storm), as well as viral damage to tissues.
 Related to this, mesenchymal stem cells (MSCs) are an excellent therapeutic choice due to their regenerative and immunomodulatory properties.
 They protect the lungs from acute respiratory distress syndrome (ARDS) by secreting antibacterial peptides and anti-inflammatory cytokines.

-In general, introduced stem cells enhance survival and renewal of healthy local cells and help to restore lost functions in tissues and organs.
+In general, introduced stem cells enhance the survival and renewal of healthy local cells and help to restore lost functions in tissues and organs.

 Additional Therapies for Rehabilitation

-1. Intracellular metabolism recovery (IMR) therapy is an individually selected combination of useful substances (trace elements, amino acids, vitamins and others) administered intravenously.
+1. Intracellular metabolism recovery (IMR) therapy is an individually selected combination of useful substances (trace elements, amino acids, vitamins, and others) administered intravenously.
 Once in the patient’s bloodstream, this therapeutic compound:

-- Delicately cleanses the body of toxins, pathological proteins, pathogenic bacteria and other factors that cause mitochondrial dysfunction.
+- Delicately cleanses the body of toxins, pathological proteins, pathogenic bacteria, and other factors that cause mitochondrial dysfunction.